suvarshibhadra/OculusOpenXRTemplateProject/README.md

 </manifest>
 	    ```
 	   10. Select Edit -> Find -> Replace in Files Search and Replace: **hello_xr** w/ your project name
+	   11. Run `adb shell setprop debug.xr.graphicsPlugin Vulkan` from terminal
-	   11. Run your app from Android Studio by `Shift+F10`.
+	   12 Run your app from Android Studio by `Shift+F10`.
 You should see the `hello_xr` sample app shared in the Khronos OpenXR SDK-Source repo.
-	   12. Modify main.cpp in `hello_xr\src` to start to customize your Vulkan app
+	   13. Modify main.cpp in `hello_xr\src` to start to customize your Vulkan app

 ### License
 The blank/template/starter app is the `hello_xr` sample from Khronos and is governed by their license here https://github.com/KhronosGroup/OpenXR-SDK-Source/blob/master/LICENSE.